 Hiking

-I enjoy being outside and in nature, hence a hopeful career focused on field research.
+I enjoy being outside and in nature, hence a career focused in the field.
 I find that anytime I need to think something over, a walk through Lands End or Sutro Baths usually helps.

 Avid Reader